-Dr Wu has published over 50 papers in referred journals and refereed conferences contributing to the state of the art in renewable energy technologies and their application to the built environment.
-Dr Wu served as guest Editor for the journal of 'Buildings' 'Energies' 'Renewable Energy', and he is also a reviewer for several scientific journals including Progress in Photovoltaics: Research and Applications, Renewable Energy, Applied Thermal Engineering, Applied Energy and International Journal of Environmental Studies, etc.
+Professor Wu has published over 80 refereed papers contributing to the state of the art in renewable energy technologies and their application to the built environment.
+Jack serves as subject Editor for the journal of 'Renewable Energy'.
+He is a full member of the EPSRC peer reviewer college and is also reviewer for European, Canadian and US funding agencies.

 Building Service Design 4

 Built Environment and Fluid Mechanics 1 and 2

 Energy Efficient Design in Building

 1. Advanced building façade design for optimal delivery of end use energy demand (Funded through EPSRC, £1,653,108, 2019-2013): We are going to carry out a holistic approach to develop advanced façades technologies to achieve building energy demand reduction goals.
 Low cost optical components will be designed and integrated into conventional double glazing, which will significantly increase the thermal resistance of the window, provide control of the solar heat gain, and enable windows to perform better than walls on a yearly basis in terms of their net energy balance.
 Building energy loads will be reduced significantly while providing comfortable daylight.
 The target is that when integrate in a typical commercial building the novel glazing façade system will provide comfortable annual daylight levels achieving over a 20% reduction in annual artificial lighting energy consumption, reduce space heating demand by over 30% in the heating season and cooling load by 20% in Summer.
 The integration in a façade system of active solar energy technologies with better performing windows may potentially lead commercial buildings to be a negative energy load on an annual basis.